Ngau Chi Wan

-Ngau Chi Wan was a bay beneath Hammer Hill in New Kowloon, Hong Kong.
+Ngau Chi Wan (Chinese: 牛池灣) was a bay beneath Hammer Hill in New Kowloon, Hong Kong.
 It now refers to an area where Choi Hung Estate is situated.

 Features

 Amidst in an urban built-up area, the original Ngau Chi Wan Village remains.
 St. Joseph's Home for the Aged is famous in the area and now under redevelopment.
 The cluster of Ngau Chi Wan Civic Centre, Ngau Chi Wan Municipal Services Building and Ngau Chi Wan Sports Centre serve the needs of neighbouring housing estates.